AdaCore/learn/content/courses/ada-idioms/chapters/constructor_functions_for_abstract_data_types.rst

 function that in general cannot suffice |mdash| but requires an alternative so that sufficient constructor functions are possible.

-Therefore, a general design idiom is required defining constructor functions for concrete tagged Abstract Data Types.
+Therefore, a general design idiom is required for defining constructor functions for concrete tagged Abstract Data Types.

 Solution